Virtual Protractor Online

 • Making a quick visual decision about a remote tutoring example, then reserving calibrated tools for work that affects safety, code compliance, or fabrication.

-A virtual protractor is not a substitute for measuring a physical object unless the object has been captured accurately.
-The virtual protractor page reports geometry from the pixels you mark, so perspective, lens distortion, compression, low resolution, and unclear edges can affect the answer.
+A workflow is not a substitute for measuring a physical object unless the object has been captured accurately.
+The visual measurement page reports geometry from the pixels you mark, so perspective, lens distortion, compression, low resolution, and unclear edges can affect the answer.
 Use it for drawing and reading angles on screen, planning, learning, and documentation; verify critical construction, engineering, medical, or safety decisions with calibrated equipment and a qualified professional.

 Blank canvas work and optional local reference files stay in the browser during normal use.